-

 The review process of merger control notifications under the DCA consists of two phases: the notification phase (Phase 1) and the license phase (Phase 2).

 Phase 1 starts when the ACM receives the notification.
-During Phase I the ACM must decide within four weeks whether the transaction requires a license.
+During Phase 1, the ACM must decide within four weeks whether the transaction requires a license.
 If no license is required, the parties can execute the transaction.
 If the ACM decides that a license is required, the parties can apply for the license at their discretion and according to their own timetable.
 However, without a license the transaction cannot be implemented.
 Phase 2 is initiated with the submission of a license request.
 During Phase 2, the ACM will conduct a more in-depth analysis of the effects of the concentration.
 To obtain the necessary license, the undertakings concerned must provide more detailed information to the ACM.
 The ACM must decide on the license request within 13 weeks.
 On average, however, a Phase 2 procedure typically takes five to six months.
 If the ACM decides not to grant a license, the notifying parties are not allowed to execute the transaction.

 Is there an obligation to negotiate in good faith?

 Dutch case law supports that negotiating parties have the obligation to negotiate in good faith.
 Moreover, the principle of reasonableness and fairness applies to negotiating parties.
-Said principle entails, among other things, that if a party is contemplating on breaking off the negotiations, such party has the obligation to respect the legitimate interests of the other party(ies), which may lead to pre-contractual liability depending on the stage of the negotiations and the legitimate expectations of the other party(ies).
+Said principle requires, among other things, that if a party is contemplating breaking off the negotiations, such party has the obligation to respect the legitimate interests of the other party(ies), which may lead to pre-contractual liability depending on the stage of the negotiations and the legitimate expectations of the other party(ies).

 What protections do employees benefit from when their employer is being acquired, for example, are there employee and / or employee representatives’ information and consultation or co-determination obligations, and what process must be followed?
 Do these obligations differ depending on whether an asset or share deal is undertaken?

 The acquisition of the employer does not directly affect the employment contracts of the employees.
 In situations where a target company has a works council, such work council does have certain rights on the basis of the Works Council Act.
+In addition, there may be an obligation under an applicable collective labor agreement to consult with trade unions (on the social consequences of the acquisition).

 The Works Council Act regulates the different forms of voluntary and mandatory employee representation within Dutch companies.
 A legal entity with 50 employees or more is legally required to establish a works council.
 A works council has different rights, such as:

-- The right to be consulted in respect of certain types of economic and organizational decisions, such as (amongst others) major investments, the appointment or dismissal of a member of the management board, important changes in the organization of the company, restructurings affecting the company and the transfer of all or part of the company (such as a merger or asset sale).
+- The right to be consulted (i.e. right to render advice) in respect of certain types of economic and organizational decisions, such as (amongst others) major investments, the appointment or dismissal of a member of the management board, important changes in the organization of the company, restructurings affecting the company and the transfer of all or part of the company (such as a merger or asset sale).
 The consultation obligation could also apply if the respective decision is taken in a group context at a higher level (for example by the management of the parent company).

 - A co-determination right (i.e. the right to consent) with respect to certain other types of decisions, e.g. important decisions in the social field, such as amendments to working hours, working conditions, bonus/incentive schemes or a job evaluation system.